Vote Safe and a Little More in 2024

 • Vote Safe

-• Be a cheerleader for everyone you know - Friends don’t let friends sit it out on Election Day!
+• Be a cheerleader for everyone you know.

-The second step is to become aware of, and act on, some very precious legal rights all California citizens have but may not know about or not know the importance of.
+The second step is to become aware of, and act on, some very precious legal rights all California citizens have but may either not know about or not understand their importance.

 You have the right to participate in meaningful Citizen Oversight.